sergeiten/gopicky-image/README.md

 ## Requirements

 To run application, you need Docker installed.
-The following Docker version are used while developing:
+The following Docker version is used while developing:

 ```
 docker 27.5.1